plivermore/AH-RJMCMC1/readme.md

 - no stratification (denoted 0)
 - a single sequence of stratified layers (denoted 1,2,3,4...)
 - multiple (independent) sequences of stratified layers (denoted 1a, 2a, 3a...1b,2b,3b,...etc)
+- Sequences can be linked.
+For example, using 3a-1d, 4a, 5a....,1c,2c-1e,3c,4c.. (see below).

+The integer and integer-letter format cannot be mixed: e.g. 1a, 2a, 3a, 4, 5, 6 is not allowed.

 Multiple data may be present within a stratified layer.
 In such a case within each layer the data are assumed to be mutually independent but the layers themselves obey stratification.